UmmHQ/UmmApp/README.md

 A clear and concise description of the feature
 Use cases for the feature
-Any relevant mockups or examples
+Are any relevant mockups or examples
 ### Making Changes to the Codebase
 If you'd like to make a change to the Umm codebase, we recommend opening an issue first to discuss the proposed change.
 This will help ensure that your work is not in vain and that the change is in line with the goals and vision of Umm.